TerryLoc/positive-affirmation-colour-wheel/README.md

 within an <code>addEventListener('click', function () {});</code>.

-This section also allow the user to take a screenshot of the affirmation and colour, so they can keep it with them.
+This section also allows the user to take a screenshot of the affirmation and colour, so they can keep it with them.

 <table "width=100%; table-layout: fixed;">
   <tr>